Tencent/CodeAnalysis/tools/owl/README_EN.md

 make clean	| Clean up executable binary
 ` ` `

-** Note 📢 : ** If you do not have the `Go` environment configured on the machine, please configure the `Go` development environment before normal compilation, compilation cost binary you need to have `Go` cross-compilation knowledge, if there are problems welcome to `issued`.
+** Note 📢 : ** If you do not have the `Go` environment configured on the machine, please configure the `Go` development environment before executing the compilation.
+To compile into a local binary file, you need to have the knowledge of `Go` cross-compilation.
+If there are problems welcome to `issues`.

 ### How to use

-The completion of the program will get a binary file, the program name is` owl `, as follows` owl `execution effect, some subcommand parameters have been listed:
+After building the program, you will get a binary file named ` owl `.
+The following shows the execution result of ` owl `, with some subcommand parameters listed:

 ```bash
 $: ./owl